baolinwu/Radmixture/README.md

 # Radmixture

 An R package for fast and roubst estimation of admixture model for population structure inference and related research questions.
-We combine various acceleration techniques (ECME and quasi-Newton) to improve the algorithm convergence and also provide statistical insights to check the model identifiability and convergence issues.
+We combine various acceleration techniques (ECME and quasi-Newton) to improve the algorithm convergence and provide statistical insights to check the model fitting and convergence issues.